List of the best climbing shoes of 2023

-For the mountains or longer hiking trips on tougher terrain, like Killarney’s La Cloche Silhouette Trail, heavier boots will absorb the shocks of a heavy load and support you in the right places on rocky ground.
+For the mountains or longer hiking trips on tougher terrain, like Killarney’s La Cloche Silhouette Trail, heavier hiking boots will absorb the shocks of a heavy load and support you in the right places on rocky ground.

-The big advantage to lighter boots is you’re not lugging around as much weight on your feet – literally.
+The big advantage to lighter hiking boots and hiking shoes is you’re not lugging around as much weight on your feet – literally.
 It feels heavier down there and it’s compounded with every step you take.
 The old backpacker’s adage that one pound on your feet equals about six pounds on your back still holds weight.
 Taking a load off your feet allows you to keep a quicker pace and use less energy.

 Lighter shoes also allow you to be more nimble on your feet.
 That makes a big difference if you’re dodging rocks, boulders and logs.

 Heavier hiking boots, whether they’re made of full grain leather or a combination of leather and synthetic materials, are designed for more challenging conditions.
-They are well… heavier, but there are pay offs for the extra weight.
+They are, well… heavier, but there are payoffs for the extra weight.

 Ample rands or rubber bands around the uppers take the brunt of scuffs and abrasion.
 As for the outer soles, expect deep aggressive lugs and a pronounced heel for traction on loose terrain.
 Cut high above the ankles with rigid uppers, they provide strong ankle support to help prevent trip killing sprains.
-To top it off, padded scree collars keep annoying little pebbles from creeping into your boots.
+To top it off, padded collars keep annoying little pebbles from creeping into your hiking boots.

 Now, let’s talk about shanks.
 A shank is what gives soles their rigidity.
-Lighter boots and shoes are built with half to three quarter shanks, which make them flexible and easy to walk in like a running shoe.
+Lighter hiking boots and hiking shoes are built with half to three quarter shanks, which make them flexible and easy to walk in like a running shoe.
 Heavy hiking boots are equipped with full shanks that are completely rigid so they’ll support your weight when you’re edging up rock slabs or over boulders.
 Full shanks also absorb the added impact of a loaded backpack on your feet when you’re hiking on a rocky trail or grunting it through moraine.

-There are many hiking boots that fit into categories somewhere between heavy rigid boots and light low cut day hikers.
+There are many hiking boots that fit into categories somewhere between heavy rigid boots and light low-cut day hikers.
 It all comes down to where you’re headed most of the time and keeping it as light as possible without compromising support and durability.